X-lab-3D/swiftmhc/README.md

  These files correspond to the provided reference structure and are ready to use.

 ### Preprocessing training datasets

+If users want to retrain SwiftMHC on new training data, they need to run  preprocessing on the training data before running the training script.
+This section shows how.

 #### Input files